YPG–FSA relations: Clashes with other FSA groups in Aleppo (November 2015 – November 2016)

-Turkish intervention (August 2016 – present)
+Turkish intervention (August 2016 – 2025)

 Operation Euphrates Shield

 FSA fighters in the SDF in Raqqa, 6 March 2018.

 On 24 August Turkey and pro-Turkish FSA forces launched Operation Euphrates Shield, a large-scale military operation against ISIL in and near the border city of Jarabulus, obstructing the SDF's Manbij offensive further south.
 The next day Turkish and allied FSA forces attacked the SDF and eventually forced them south across the Sajur River several days later.

 On 28 August 2016, 10 FSA groups in the SDF released a statement condemning Turkish airstrikes on villages north of Manbij that killed more than 20 civilians.
 The groups declared their support for the SDF's Jarabulus Military Council against Turkey and are as follows: